What are Ship Prefixes?

 The most commonly known ship prefix is SS which stands for Steamship.
 It means that the vessel is driven or propelled by a Steam Engine.
 These kinds of ships are also known as steamers.
 They have been in use since the 19th century.
 These kinds of ships are not very dependent on wind or weather patterns.

 Naval ships are the vessels used by the navy of any country for the purpose of national defense or security.
-They usually adopt a different kind of abbreviations.
-For example, some naval ships have names that begin with H.M.S. which stands for His/Her Majesty’s Ship.
+They usually adopt different kinds of abbreviations.
+For example, you must have wondered what does HMS stand for?
+Some naval ships have names that begin with H.M.S. which stands for His/Her Majesty’s Ship.
 These names are obviously used by the royal navy.
 One of them is HMS Excellent